When To Use Stainless Steel Pans

 Making Sauces

 Stainless steel pans are ideal for making sauces, particularly those that require simmering for extended periods.
-The non-reactive surface ensures that the sauce won't pick up any metallic flavors, and the even heat distribution prevents scorching.
+And the non-reactive surface ensures that the sauce won't pick up any metallic flavors, and the even heat distribution prevents scorching.
 When making delicate sauces, such as cream-based sauces, use a lower heat setting and stir frequently to prevent sticking.

 Real-World Example: Consider making a classic tomato sauce.
 The stainless steel pan allows you to simmer the sauce for hours, developing a rich, complex flavor without any unwanted chemical reactions.